 Best Samsung Smart TV apps

-But that's why we're here.
-We've done the digging for you and found 10 gems in the rough that we think are the top apps for your new Samsung Smart TV.
+Without further ado, here are 10 gems in the rough that we think are the top apps for your new Samsung Smart TV.
+(Looking for a complete list of Samsung Smart TV apps?
+That can be found over at Samsung's website!)

 When it comes to online video streaming services, Netflix has been the gold standard since it invented the whole concept almost ten years ago.